rotki/rotki/docs/api.rst

       **Example Response**:

-      The following is an example response of a succesfully canceled task
+      The following is an example response of a successfully canceled task

       .. sourcecode:: http